Mysore State Railway

-Mysore State Railway (MSR) was a railway which operated by the government of the Kingdom of Mysore.
-After India's constitution into a republic, MSR became part of Southern Railways on 14 April 1951.
+Mysore State Railway (MSR) was a railway company which was operated by the government of the Kingdom of Mysore.
+After India's constitution into a republic, MSR became part of Southern Railways of the government of India on 14 April 1951.

 History

-In 1879, the Madras Railway Company constructed a railway line from Madras Royapuram to Bangalore city.
-At that time, Maharaja Chamaraja Wadiyar X established a separate railway organisation to carryout extension from Bangalore to Mysore.
+In 1879, the Madras Railway Company constructed a railway line from Royapuram in Madras presidency to Bangalore city.
+At that time, Maharaja Chamaraja Wadiyar X established a separate railway organisation to carryout extension lines from Bangalore to Mysore.
 This establishment came to be known as Mysore State Railway.

 The Mysore-Nanjangud track stretching for 25.51km was opened for traffic in 1891.
 The 60.74km Birur-Shimoga line was opened for traffic in 1899.
 Another important line was Yeshvantpur to Hindupur which was opened for traffic in 1892-93.
 In 1911-12, the Government of Mysore decided the formation of the State Railway Construction Department and it was put under the control of Sir E.A.S.
 Bell, the chief engineer.
 The Shimoga-Talaguppa section was laid in 1930.
 In 1951, it merged with Madras and Southern Mahratta Railway to form the Southern Railway.